oderdene/price-image-pretraining/README.md

 - DONE : Write simple cropper data augmenter since price image doesn't have much color
 - DONE : Create an encoder model
 - DONE : Implement some contrastive training
-- ONGOING : Implement model checkpointing
+- DONE : Implement model checkpointing
+- ONGOIN : Do actual training on bigger dataset
 - Plot some image's features on tSNE
 - Freeze trained layer for preparation of finetune
+- Prepare sample dataset for classification
 - Fine-tune model for classification
 - Evaluate classification result and also plot features